Updated for Version 3.0

 The overall Best in Slot (BiS) weapon.
 Not only does it provide the highest damage potential for Anemo Traveler, but it also buffs the whole team.
-The first part of the Passive offers a DMG Bonus that applies to all Elements.
-The second part is a great team buff which Anemo Traveler can easily activate with a Hold Elemental Skill (of which the biggest part of its damage will also receive the buff due to its dynamic nature).
-Unfortunately, the buffs from the Passive have a 20 second cooldown, meaning maximum uptime is not possible in teams with shorter rotations.
+The first part of the passive offers a DMG Bonus that applies to all Elements.
+The second part is a great team buff which Anemo Traveler can easily activate with a Hold Skill (of which the biggest part of its damage will also receive the buff due to its dynamic nature).
+Unfortunately, the buffs from the passive have a 20 second cooldown, meaning maximum uptime is not possible in teams with shorter rotations.
 Nonetheless, it is their uncontested BiS.

 |4★ Iron Sting|